US STOCKS-Wall Street rebounds as focus shifts to White House race

 By Medha Singh and Shivani Kumaresan

-Nov 2 (Reuters) - Wall Street's major indexes bounced back on Monday after their steepest weekly loss since March, as investors geared up for an event-packed week centered around the U.S. presidential election.
+Nov 2 (Reuters) - Wall Street's major indexes gained ground on Monday after suffering their worst week since March, as investors geared up for an event-packed week centered around the U.S. presidential election.

 Market participants expect short-term trading turmoil and major long-term policy shifts related to taxes, government spending, trade and regulation depending on whether President Donald Trump or his Democratic challenger Joe Biden wins the White House race.